Defence industry of Vietnam: First Indochina War

-Vietnam's modern defense industry traces its roots to the First Indochina War (1946–1954) and the Vietnam War (1955–1975), when the country (then North Vietnam) established rudimentary arms workshops to support its military efforts.
+Vietnam's modern defence industry traces its roots to the First Indochina War (1946–1954) and the Vietnam War (1955–1975), when the country (then North Vietnam) established rudimentary arms workshops to support its military efforts.
 During this period, Vietnamese technicians produced basic munitions, homemade explosives, and refurbished captured equipment to supplement supplies from abroad.

 During the resistance war against the French, due to limited access to foreign weapon supplies, most of Vietnam's weapons came either from spoils of war captured after battles or from military workshops located in safe zones.
 During this period, the primary task of Vietnam's military industry was to research and produce anti-tank weapons based on bazooka models seized from French forces.
 This task was assigned to a research team led by Trần Đại Nghĩa, a Vietnamese engineer who had returned from France.
 The work began in November 1946 and continued until February 1947, with the resulting weapons tested in combat during the war against the French, and later deployed in the Việt Bắc Campaign of 1947.
 The research team also successfully developed recoilless rifles designated as SKZ, with calibers of 60mm, 81mm and 120mm.
 These weapons were widely used by Việt Minh units throughout the war.

 In addition, the Việt Minh also produced a large quantity of explosives such as landmines and grenades in military workshops located in liberated zones.
 These weapons were manufactured using cast iron sourced from metallurgy facilities in Interzone IV, and explosives repurposed from bombs and unexploded ordnance left behind by French forces.
 Although rudimentary, these weapons were widely used in ambush operations conducted by guerrilla units and inflicted significant damage on French troops.

 At other infantry weapons workshops, the military also produced a number of improvised small arms, notably submachine guns modeled after the Sten gun, Grease gun (súng Ghít in Vietnamese), as well as various types of pistols like Enfield No2.
 In addition, infantry ammunition was also manufactured on a small scale in these military workshops at the time.